-WARRANTIES THE 5100 SERIES ANALYZERS SOLD BY GOW-MAC® INSTRUMENT CO.
+WARRANTIES THE 5100 SERIES ANALYZERS SOLD BY GOW-MAC' INSTRUMENT CO.
 ARE WARRANTED FOR A PERIOD OF ONE YEAR AGAINST DEFECTS IN MATERIALS AND WORKMANSHIP.
 THE TERMS OF THIS WARRANTY ARE AS FOLLOWS:

-- 1. The warranty period begins with the shipping date of the equipment to the original purchaser. - Certain parts such as batteries, fuses, filaments, etc., are expendable in normal use, and their service life is unpredictable.
+- 1. The warranty period begins with the shipping date of the equipment to the original purchaser. - 2.
+Certain parts such as batteries, fuses, glass accessories, septa, columns, etc., are expendable in normal use, and their service life is unpredictable.
 Such items are not covered by this warranty. - 3.
-All requests for service or repair under this warranty must be received within the warranty period by GOW-MAC® or its authorized representative.
-All repairs are made at GOW-MAC plants or at the office of authorized representatives. - 4.
-All repairs, adjustments, and other service under this warranty shall be performed free of charge to the purchaser.
-However, warranty service and repairs shall be limited to equipment malfunctions which, in the opinion of GOW-MAC®, are due or traceable to defects in original materials or workmanship.
-Instrument malfunctions caused by abuse or neglect of the equipment are expressly not covered by this warranty. - 5.
-Instrument parts which have been repaired or replaced during the warranty period are themselves warranted only for the remaining unexpired portion of the original one year warranty. - 6.
-Repairs, adjustments, and service performed after expiration of the one year warranty period shall be charged to the purchaser at the then current prices for parts, labor, and transportation. - 7.
+Filaments of thermal conductivity detectors are not covered by this warranty. - 4.
+Hydrogen Palladium Tubes are not covered by this warranty. - 5.
+All requests for service or repair under this warranty must be received within the warranty period by GOW-MAC[®] or its authorized representative.
+All repairs are made at GOW-MAC plants or at the office of authorized representatives. - 6.
+All repairs, adjustments, and other services under this warranty shall be performed free of charge to the purchaser.
+However, warranty service and repairs shall be limited to equipment malfunctions which, in the opinion of GOW-MAC, are due or traceable to defects in original materials or workmanship.
+Instrument malfunctions caused by abuse or neglect of the equipment are expressly not covered by this warranty. - 7.
+Instrument parts which have been repaired or replaced during the warranty period are themselves warranted only for the remaining unexpired portion of the original one-year warranty. - 8.
+Repairs, adjustments, and service performed after expiration of the one-year warranty period shall be charged to the purchaser at the then current prices for parts, labor, and transportation. - 9.
 This warranty attaches to the equipment itself and is not limited to the original purchaser.
-Unexpired portions of the warranty are thus transferable to subsequent owners. - GOW-MAC® expressly disclaims any liability to users of its products for consequential damages of any kind arising out of or connected with the use of its products. - 9.
-Except as stated in Sections 1 through 8 above, GOW-MAC® makes no warranty, expressed or implied (either in fact or by operation of law), statutory or otherwise; and, except as stated in Sections 1 through 8 above, GOW-MAC® shall have no liability under any warranty, expressed or implied (either in fact or by operation of law), statutory or otherwise. - 10.
-Statements made by any person, including representatives of GOW-MAC® which are inconsistent or in conflict with the terms of this warranty shall not be binding upon GOW-MAC® unless reduced to writing and approved by an officer of the Company. - 11.
+Unexpired portions of the warranty are thus transferable to subsequent owners. - 10.
+GOW-MAC^{} expressly disclaims any liability to users of its products for consequential damages of any kind arising out of or connected with the use of its products. - 11.
+Except as stated in Sections 1 through 8 above, GOW-MAC^{} makes no warranty, expressed or implied (either in fact or by operation of law), statutory or otherwise; and, except as stated in Sections 1 through 8 above, GOW-MAC^{} shall have no liability under any warranty, expressed or implied (either in fact or by operation of law), statutory or otherwise. - 12.
+Statements made by any person, including representatives of GOW-MAC[®] which are inconsistent or in conflict with the terms of this warranty shall not be binding upon GOW-MAC[®] unless reduced to writing and approved by an officer of the Company. - 13.
 This warranty shall be governed by the laws of the Commonwealth of Pennsylvania.